marsgazer/curious-help/22_advanced_usage.md

 ## Navigation via URL Copy/Paste

-### Open a stereo pair if you have only one image URL
+### How to open a stereo pair if you have only one image URL

 If you have an URL of only one image, `x3dview` will try to find the other image, so that you will see a stereo pair.
 The automatic search is file name-based.